UVa-Calvision/dd4hep-rivanna/README.md

 ```
 **Important for running on Rivanna**

-After running makedist, go into [GIT]/cvmfsexec/dist/etc an replace the file os-release with the one in this repo dd4hep-rivanna/cvmfs-osrelease/osrelease.
+After running makedist, go into [GIT]/cvmfsexec/dist/etc and replace the file os-release with the one in this repo dd4hep-rivanna/cvmfs-osrelease/osrelease.
 This will properly identify the Linux release in the container to Key4hep tools.

 Run the alma9 container